expressjs/expressjs.com/astro/src/content/api-reference/en/4x/req-accepts.md

 ---
 title: req.accepts
-description: Checks if the specified content types are acceptable, based on the request's `Accept` HTTP header field.
+description: Checks if the specified content types are acceptable, based on the request Accept HTTP header field.
 menuTitle: req.accepts
 ---